 Although the use of a low flow rate for the injection of protein on the SPR chip prevents us from determining accurate rate constants, the SPR sensorgrams show significantly different dissociation rates for PR3 and HNE, indicating that both enzymes are bound differently to the lipid bilayer with PR3 binding being perpetuated after the flow is interrupted, while HNE transfers back to the bulk almost immediately.
 Generally, long-range non-specific interactions (typically electrostatics) accelerate the association of peripheral membrane protein and short range interactions (typically van der Waals) slow the dissociation[51].
 While our SPR sensorgrams show no visible differences in the association phase, they clearly show a slower dissociation for PR3, which would therefore imply that short-range interactions are fewer or weaker in HNE.
 The difference between PR3 and HNE in terms of short range van der Waals interactions is clearly characterized by our MD simulations.
 The IBS for HNE and PR3 are different (Tables 1 and 2, Fig.3) leading to a higher average number of hydrophobic contacts per simulation frame between the lipids and PR3 (27.1) than between the lipids and HNE (16.9).
 On the other hand, and although both HNE and PR3 have about the same number of basic amino acids at their IBS, HNE achieves a higher number of hydrogen bonds with the lipid phosphates.
 Particularly relevant to the difference in dissociation rates is the fact that PR3 inserts a higher number of aromatic amino acids (F165, F166, W218, F224 in PR3 vs. F192 in HNE) below the plane of the phosphorus atoms.
 This may also explain the higher shift in the membrane transition temperature observed for PR3 vs HNE by differential scanning calorimetry in the study from Goldman et al. According to the Wimley-White interfacial hydrophobicity scale, based on the transfer free energy of pentapeptides (AcWL-X-LL) from water to a POPC bilayer[52, 53], aromatic residues have the most favourable partitioning energies, while charged amino acids have large unfavourable energies.
 Other amino acids make relatively small contributions.
 The difference in the number of aromatic residues inserted by both enzymes in the bilayer thus explains the difference in membrane affinity for PR3 and HNE.

+Anchoring into the hydrophobic core of bilayer of phenylalanines by peripheral binding proteins or peptide has been reported earlier [28], [Vanni 2013].
+Our study shows that phenyalanines insert the most in the bilayer for PR3 while this is not observed for HNE has it no such residues in the IBS.
+Penetration of hydrophobic residues is crucial for protein-membrane interactions and retains protein at the membrane longer by slowing down their dissociation.

-Anchoring of bilayer ofby peripheral binding proteins or peptidereported earlier.Peripheral membrane proteins bind reversibly to biological membranes and it is generally acknowledged that electrostatic interactions drive their positioning and orientation at the membrane surface thus facilitating the intercalation of a few hydrophobic groups [54].
+Peripheral membrane proteins bind reversibly to biological membranes and it is generally acknowledged that electrostatic interactions drive their positioning and orientation at the membrane surface thus facilitating the intercalation of a few hydrophobic groups [54].
 While the association of amphitropic proteins with lipid bilayers is fast their dissociation is generally slow [25, 51] with the dissociation rate being the main determinant of the binding strength.
 As a consequence, in simple systems where the protein does not undergo conformational changes and does not interact with other proteins, the affinity for the membrane is mostly accounted for by interactions between the protein interfacial binding site and lipids.